krisquigley/ebook_generator/README.md

 ## Usage

 Generate the tables needed to process the ebooks:
 `rails generate ebook_generator`

-Migrate the db:
+Migrate the database:
 `rake db:migrate`

-Require the ebook_generator module in your class:

-`include 'EbookGenerator'`

 Pass the id for the ebook you want to generate:
 `EbookGenerator.generate_ebook(ebook.id)`

-This will then generate an ebook based on the values in the db in the /tmp folder.
+This will then generate an ePub based on the values in the db and output to the /tmp folder.

 ## Feature roadmap